Simo067m/02476_mlops_S25/reports/README.md

 >
 > Answer:

-When running experiments the model and hyperparameters were saved using Wandb, to ensure models are saved along with their hyperparameters.
-The larger sweeps were run using a sweep.yaml config file, which can be used again to rerun and reproduce the same results.
+When starting training, a run is created in Wandb, which logs the hyperparameters and any information and metrics about how the training goes.
+The hyperparameters are loaded through config files, which makes it possible to re-run the experiment by loading the same config file.
+The trained model is saved locally and in the Wand model registry, allowing it to be loaded in for future inference.
+The larger hyperparameter sweeps were run using a sweep.yaml config file, which can be used again to rerun and reproduce the same results.
+To reproduce an experiment one would need the config file with the hyperparameters and the name of the model.
+The name of the model and other information during training is logged in a log file under the logs/ directory.

 ### Question 14